thanishq0110/ArkServerManager/README.md

 The bot will automatically:
 1. Connect to your VPS using SSH
-2. Install arkmanager if not present
+2. Check for arkmanager installation
 3. Execute commands remotely
-4. Update its status with player count every 2 minutes
+4. Provide formatted responses as Discord embeds